 The long-term memory is what our brain uses to store things you don’t need to remember instantly.
 When you prepare for test, quizzes or exams, that’s the long-term memory at work.
-A memorable moment such as one’s wedding day, events with family or friends also get stored in the long-term memory.
+We usually store memorable moments like weddings and family gatherings in our long-term memory.
 How do you improve your memory? read on to find out.

 Your Brain Houses Your Memory

-It is obvious that your memory is formed within your brain.
+Our memory forms part of our brain.
 So anything that contributes to the improvement of your brain health may also have a positive impact on your memory.
 Physical exercise and engaging in novel brain-stimulating activities like a crossword puzzle or Sudoku are the proven methods for helping you keep your brain healthy.

 Note that, a healthy brain is a healthy body, eating and keeping stress down not only help your mind to focus on new information, but also keep you healthy too.
 Getting a good night’s sleep is also important for your well-being.

 Improving Your Memory

 To improve your memory you need to focus on what you’re doing in order to encode the information more strongly in your brain.
 Memory enlarges our world.
 The absence of the memory would mean the absence of a sense of continuity and each morning encounter a stranger staring back in isolation; we could neither learn from the past nor anticipate the future.
 Here are some tips to help you improve your memory: